 - In a large heavy bottomed pot (like a dutch oven), melt butter over medium-high heat.

 - Add onion, carrots and celery.
-Cook for 5 minutes, until vegetables being to wilt.
+Cook for 5 minutes, until vegetables being to soften.
 Add garlic and cook for 1 minute more.

 - Bring to a boil and add chicken, thyme, black pepper and salt.
 Let soup simmer, uncovered, while you make dumplings.